 Our ability to decide is crucial to maintaining a balance between ying and yang, our work and social life, our stress and enjoyment of life.
 Thus the Gallbladder channel runs down our side, symbolic of the balance between our front yin and rear yang channels.

-If you find it difficult to sleep between 11pm and 1am (the hours of the Gallbladder) it may indicate a problem with the organ.
+If you find it difficult to sleep between 11pm and 1am (the hours of the Gallbladder in TCM) it may indicate a problem with the organ.
 Eating of very fatty or processed foods can stress the organ and throw up problems along its meridian.

 Many people have their Gallbladders removed due to the presence of gall stones.
 The culprit is probably diet and stress, the Liver and Gallbladder having ‘anger’ as their emotion.
 Modern diets of fatty foods, difficult to eat foods and foods filled with growth hormones, anti-biotics and chemicals (meats) means the digestive system has to work overtime to digest and eliminate waste.